Blaze Berdahl: Early life

 Berdahl was born on September 6, 1980, in New York City, the youngest daughter of Rita, a teacher, and Roger Berdahl, an actor.
 She was born just one minute after her twin sister, Beau Dakota Berdahl, a talent agent.
 She also has an older brother, Sky Ashley Berdahl, a periodontist.
 Berdahl was a student at Bucknell University in Lewisburg, Pennsylvania.

 Career

 Berdahl made her film debut in the 1989 Stephen King adaptation of Pet Sematary.

 She did voiceover work for Richard Scarry's Best ABC Video Ever! in 1989.

-From 1992 to 1995 she played Lenni Frazier on the PBS children's show Ghostwriter.
+From 1992 to 1995, she played Lenni Frazier on the PBS children's show Ghostwriter.
 She also appeared on the TV series Aliens in the Family and Third Watch.

 As an adult, Berdahl is primarily an announcer and narrator.

 Personal life

-On July 15, 2007, Berdahl married Stephen M. Tvardek of Hoboken, New Jersey.
-Tvardek is an S&P futures trader.
+On July 15, 2007, Berdahl married Stephen M. Tvardek of North Potomac, Maryland.
+Tvardek works at UBS as a Product Manager.
 The ceremony was held at the Onteora Mountain House in Boiceville, New York.